 As the sun is lower on the sky, the sunlight goes through more atmosphere, and more blue light is removed from the sun.
 Hence, the closer the sun comes to the horizon, the redder it looks.
 The red sunlight is also reflected off low hanging clouds just before sunset or just after sunrise.
 The clouds then also get the red color and this is what makes the sky around the sun red during sunset and sunrise.

-The color of the eclipsed moon: it’s like a sunset on steroids!
+The red color of the eclipsed moon: it’s like a sunset on steroids!

 Red sunlight that travels through our atmosphere gets scattered (‘bent’) into Earths shadow (see illustration).
 The red light does not get bent enough to illuminate the shadowed (night) side of earth, but it does reach the lunar surface.
 This is why an eclipsed Moon has the same color as the sunset.